 - Cool the soup completely.
 This is true even when just refrigerating.
 Hot soup will bring your internal temperature down.
 To hasten the cooling, place a bowl of hot soup over a larger bowl containing ice.

-- Use either plastic snap on containers or plastic freezer bags, making sure to leave room for expansion (at least one inch).
+- Use either freezer safe plastic snap on containers or plastic freezer bags, making sure to leave room for expansion (at least one inch).

-- If using freezer bags, lay them down flat, making sure to get as much air out as possible.
-Place on a tray inside the freezer, so the bags will freeze flat and will be stackable.
+- If using freezer bags, lay them down flat, making sure to get as much air out as possible before you place soup in the freezer.
+It is always best to place bags on a tray inside the freezer, so that the bags of soup will freeze flat and will be stackable.

 - You can freeze soup in mason jars, providing enough room for expansion, 2 inches or more.